 Defining the Difference Between Small Business Tax Deductions, Write-Offs, and Tax Credits

 A tax deduction and a write-off are essentially the same thing on your business tax return.
-Deductions lower the amount of money that the Canada Revenue Agency counts toward figuring the taxes you owe, which could lower your tax rate.
-For example, you earn $50,000 in taxable income for a tax year and have $10,000 of business deductions to lower your taxable income to $40,000.
+Deductions lower the amount of money that the Canada Revenue Agency counts toward figuring out the taxes you owe, which could lower your tax rate.
+For example, you earn $50,000 in taxable income for a tax year and have $10,000 in business deductions to lower your taxable income to $40,000.
 This lowers your tax rate from 20.5% to 15%, which saves you money if you owe a tax bill.

 Nonrefundable tax credits lower the actual amount of taxes you owe to the CRA.
 For example, after deducting your business expenses, you owe $6,000.
-Then you claim a tax credit of $1,000.
+Then you can claim a tax credit of $1,000.
 The credit lowers your tax bill to $5,000.
 Tax credits could lower your tax bill to $0 if you utilize enough of them.
 Both deductions and credits can lower your tax bill if you qualify.